 If you’ve ever visited the city park to feed the squirrels, you may have wondered whether they drink water at all—and if so, how?
-Well, as it turns out, new research suggests that squirrels do indeed drink water, but it’s actually more complicated than you might think.
+Well, as it turns out, new research suggests that squirrels drink water, but it’s actually more complicated than you might think.

 Here’s what you need to know about how these little guys stay hydrated when they don’t have an unlimited supply of nuts and berries around.

 It’s been an age-old question: do squirrels drink water?
 Scientists have put their investigative skills to work, and it turns out that squirrels might actually enjoy a glass of H2O now and then.
 Just how often does it happen though?
 The answer is … kind of surprising.
 Squirrels might need to rehydrate just like we do, according to a new study conducted by two biologists at Brock University in Canada.